Gerhart Seger: Biography

 After the unification of the USPD and MSPD in 1922, Seger rejoined the SPD and became editor of the Volkszeitung für Südwestsachsen in Plauen.
 A year later, he gave up this position for a full-time position as General Secretary of the German Peace Society.
 In 1928, he became editor of the Volksblattes für Anhalt in Dessau until he was elected to the Reichstag for constituency 10 (Magdeburg) in 1930.

 After Adolf Hitler came to power and passed the Enabling Act in March 1933, Seger was one of the first Reichstag deputies to be taken into "protective custody" by the Nazis.
 Initially he was held in the court prison in Dessau before being transferred to the Oranienburg concentration camp with other political prisoners on June 14, 1933.
 He was one of the few to escape in December 1933.
 In exile in Prague, he wrote his Oranienburg Report.
 With a foreword by Heinrich Mann, the report on the beginning of the Nazi era attracted international attention.
 In retaliation, the Gestapo took Seger's wife and young daughter hostage in early 1934.
 Only protests from abroad led to the family's release from prison and enabled them to leave the country.

 Seger and his family emigrated to the United States in October 1934.
 There he helped found the German Labour Delegation.
 He worked as an editor for their New York-based newspaper Neue Volkszeitung.
 He also wrote for other German-language newspapers and gave lectures on the Nazi regime.
-On November 3, 1934, the Deutsche Reichsanzeiger published the third expatriation list of the German Reich, through which he was denaturalized.
+On November 3, 1934, the Deutscher Reichsanzeiger published the third expatriation list of the German Reich, through which he was denaturalized.

 Seger served as an advisor to the American government and remained in America after the war, working as a freelance journalist from 1950 onwards.
 He became known primarily through his lectures; in the U.S. alone he gave more than 11,000 lectures.

 Seger died of cancer in his home in Ozone Park, Queens on January 21, 1967.